egrommet/Computational-Journalism-Publishers-Workbench/RoadMap.md

 ### Release 2.7.0
 1. Next cutesy release code name: "You don't - you get down off a goose!"
 1. As you may have noticed from my tweet stream, I've been curating general [computational and data journalism](http://www.scoop.it/t/computational-and-data-journalism) stories and [R for Journalists](http://www.scoop.it/t/r-for-journalists) 'tool tips' on two Scoop.it topics.
-While that's a convenient way to provide quick distribution, it's not integrated with the workbench.
+While that's a convenient way to provide quick distribution, it's not integrated with the workbench.<br>
 So my plan is to expand the [Github project wiki](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/wiki) with more of this kind of information and to phase out the Scoop.it topics.
 My inspiration is Hadley Wickham's [Advanced R Programming](https://github.com/hadley/devtools/wiki) wiki.

 ### Release 2.6.0
 1. Next cutesy release code name: 'Why, is one missing?'
 1. Riak is on hold for a bit.
 My highest priority right now is getting some test applications done using Shiny Server.
 1. Those who have been following my data and computational journalism projects over the past few years know that one of my long-term goals is for the tools to be available on Windows desktops / laptops.
-While I personally prefer Linux for numerous reasons, Windows is much more readily available in newsrooms.
+While I personally prefer Linux for numerous reasons, Windows is much more readily available in newsrooms.<br>
 This week, I discovered a project that brings me much closer to that goal.
 It's an R package called [installr](http://cran.r-project.org/web/packages/installr/index.html).
 On a Windows R installation, 'installr' will update R to the latest stable version and install numerous other packages, all from the R console.
 This includes the MikTeX environment, RStudio Desktop, git and quite a few other tools.
 With 'installr' and RStudio, a Windows machine can become a first-class open source computational journalism platform just like a Linux desktop.
-Here's the [Github URL](https://github.com/talgalili/installr).
+Here's the [Github URL](https://github.com/talgalili/installr).<br>
 So I am looking at ways to integrate 'installr' into a spin-off of the workbench for Windows users.
 I'm not sure yet whether this will be a separate project or part of the Computational Journalism Publishers Workbench.

 ### Release 2.5.0